bitfocus/companion-module-avitech-titan-9000/README.md

 - `preset2.GP1` = Preset 2 in Group 1
 - `preset1.GP2` = Preset 1 in Group 2

+**NOTE**: You must use the Avitech utility "Phoenix-Q V1.06" (available on the Avitech website) to create presets with the proper naming format.
+This utility allows you to save and manage presets on your Avitech Titan 9000 device.

 ## Available Actions

 - **Recall Preset**: Load a specific preset from a specific group